SDGforskning/sdg-strings/SDG08_query_action_WoS.md

         NEAR/15
         (
           "education" OR "schooling" OR "academic*" OR "academia" OR "apprenticeship$" OR "internship" OR "reskill$" OR "reskilling" OR "professional development" OR "primary school*" OR "elementary school*"
-		  OR "primary educat*" OR "middle school*" OR "secondary school*" OR "secondary education*" OR (
+		  OR "primary educat*" OR "middle school*" OR "secondary school*" OR "secondary education*" OR "degree$" OR "diploma$" OR "certificate$" OR
+          (
             ("school" OR "education") NEAR/3 ("boys" OR "girls" OR "kids" OR "child*") ) OR